 If we want to know what God requires of us and desires for his creation, we need to look through Scripture to Jesus—and we find that God wants us to love, to care for each other even when it hurts, to show compassion even to an enemy, to do justice and love mercy and walk humbly with our God.

 If we want to know God and do God’s will, we need to look through Scripture to Jesus.
 In other words, we need to read the Bible to follow Jesus.

 And that’s the final surprise in all this: Jesus invites us to continue the story.
 Jesus calls us to take his yoke upon us and learn from him.
 Jesus calls us to take up our own cross and follow him.
 Jesus calls us to come out of our tombs, and live.
 Jesus calls us to continue the story, our story set within his story, his story set within the story of Israel, the universal human story, the story of God.

 This doesn’t mean we learn the words of the story and repeat them by rote.
 It doesn’t mean we learn the precise movements of its characters and act them out over and over.
 In other words, it doesn’t mean we treat the Bible like an owner’s manual or a rule book, prescribing once and for all our every move for every time and place.

-It means entering Jesus’ story ourselves, soaking Jesus’ story into ourselves, his teachings and actions, his attitudes and values, his character and virtues.
-And then it means stepping out in faith and hope and love, improvising our parts together within the drama of life as we respond to the always-fresh, always-surprising movement of the Spirit of Jesus.
+It means entering Jesus’ story ourselves, soaking Jesus’ story into ourselves, his teachings and actions, his attitudes and values, his character and virtues—living in the Spirit of Jesus.
+And then it means stepping out in faith and hope and love, improvising our parts together within the drama of life as we respond to the always-fresh, always-surprising movement of the Spirit of Jesus among us.